 Looking for a way to add a little bit of colour to your journal pages?
 I love to create corners with my supertips – they can add a little splash of colour to a productive weekly spread. 🙂

-Arrows are all the rage right now – and you can off course design them using your super tips!
-Arrows look great in all types of spreads, including as a divider or underling a title.
+Arrows are all the rage right now – and you can, of course, design them using your super tips!
+Arrows look great in all types of spreads, including as a divider or underlining a title.

 7. Weather Symbols